vasanthk/personal-tracker/happy-moments/2016_happy-moments.md

 **11/23/2016**

 Finally back to normal after a couple of weeks of bein down with sickness.
 Lost quite a bit of muscle and stamina in the process.
 Crossfit is a bit too intense to get started with right away, so worked out in the apartment gym for a bit.
 Running + 7 minute blast workout + a few bench press and curls.
 Feels quite refreshing :smile:

+**11/24/2016**

+Pretty Good Thanksgiving.
+There are a lot of people I need to be thankful to.
+Interestingly, I haven't met 90% of these people in real life.
+Thanks to the open source community for really inspiring me both porfessionally as well as personally.
+It really gave me a lot of confidence and motivation to learn and share things regularly.
+Plus I got inspired by soo many people and I tried to pick up great qualities for many of them.
+Especially [Dan Abramov](https://twitter.com/dan_abramov).
+He's my hero :smile:
+Another very important person I am very thankful to is my current manager at work - [Madhav](https://twitter.com/mdeverkonda).
+He has been a great influence in shaping me over the past few months and I learn a lot from him each day and love his thirst for knowledge and fierce go-getter attitude.
+Truly privileged to be working with him.
+Here's to an awesome year ahead for our team.
+Let's do this!

+**11/25/2016**

+Pretty mellow day.
+Hardly anyone at work - since it is Thanksgiving Friday.
+Our Web platform Electrode really stood uo well during this peak time.
+There were a lot of qns floating around if it ould scale well etc. for holiday traffic.
+However it did well with zero glitches.
+Really happy about that.
+Hats off to the entire team.
+Special thanks to [Alex Grigoryan](https://twitter.com/lexgrigoryan) for really pushing forward with the platform and adopting bleeding edge open source tech.
+A strategically gutsy high risk, high reward move.
+But glad to have people like this in the upper management.
+One more reason why I love working in WalmartLabs is it's tech stack and scale :smile: